What is encephalitis?

 What is the treatment for encephalitis?

-Doctors might prescribe antiviral drugs, anti-inflammatory drugs, or other treatments for the symptoms as needed.
+Doctors might prescribe antiviral drugs, anti-inflammatory drugs, or other treatments for symptoms as needed.
 A person with encephalitis needs hospital care.

 How can encephalitis be prevented?

-The way to prevent encephalitis is to prevent the viral illness that can lead to a complication like encephalitis.
+The way to prevent encephalitis is to prevent the illnesses that can lead to a complication like encephalitis.
 This can be done through practicing good hand washing and staying up-to-date on all recommended vaccines.
-Take measures to protect yourself against mosquito and tick bites, such as by wearing appropriate clothing, avoiding mosquito- and tick-infested areas, wearing insect repellent, and keeping the area around the home free of stagnant or standing water.
+You can also take steps to protect yourself from mosquito and tick bites, such as:

 How can I get more information about encephalitis?